 2. School News

-From the Ohio Dept of Health's Back to School webpage :http://www.odh.ohio.gov/features/odhfeatures/backtoschool.aspx
+According to the Ohio Dept of Health's Back to School webpage :http://www.odh.ohio.gov/features/odhfeatures/backtoschool.aspx

 Studies have shown academic success is strongly linked to students’ health.
 Hunger, chronic illness and physical and emotional abuse can lead to poor performance in schools.